touist/touist/src/HOWTODEBUG.md

 The syntax errors in parser.messages
 ====================================
-One of the new features of the touistc compiler is to be able to give real and understandable syntax errors (when you forget to close a parenthesis...).
+One of the new features of the touist compiler is to be able to give real and understandable syntax errors (when you forget to close a parenthesis...).
 To do so, we use a feature of menhir that allows to pick a message among a list of hand-written error messages.
 The thing is that there are more than